zhazhalove/AVF_custom_image/AVF_custom_linux_image_usb_attachment.md

   -boot order=c
 ```

-2. Log into the system.
+2. Log in and edit sources list:

-3. Update source list to include non-free firmware.

 ```
 sudo nano /etc/apt/sources.list
 ```

-append to the etnries the following, contrib non-free non-free-firmware
+Add `contrib non-free non-free-firmware` to each line.
+Then:

 ```
 Example: